 How Were The Rooms In The Medieval Castles?

-Some of the rooms found in the medieval castles were solar, cabinets, boudoirs, ice houses, kitchens, restrooms, pantries, and larders.
+Some of the rooms found in medieval castles were solar, cabinets, boudoirs, ice houses, kitchens, restrooms, pantries, and larders.
 With time, bed chambers changed into bedrooms, whereas the hall turned to dine rooms and entrance halls.
-Cabinets and boudoirs turned to sitting and dressing rooms.
+Cabinets and boudoirs turned into sitting and dressing rooms.
 Some features found in medieval castle rooms include;

 Great Hall

 It served as the main room of the royal castle and in most country houses during the 16th and 17th centuries.
 The term great hall distinguished them from other hall types used in post-medieval houses.
 It was typically a rectangular room with very high ceilings.
 It had its windows on one long side, including a large bay opening.
 Usually, it had a minstrel’s gallery above its screens, with one end of the hall having a dais where the top table lay.
-Other rooms like the lord’s and his family’s private and bedrooms lay beyond the end of the dais.
+Other rooms like the lord’s and his family’s private bedrooms lay beyond the end of the dais.

 The great hall was mainly used for warmth and some cooking due to the large fireplaces, which came with elaborate wood or stone carvings.
 Sometimes it had plasterwork containing coats of arms, caryatids, heraldic mottoes, and other adornments.
 In some cases, the great halls would have some early listening devices that allowed the owner to hear any conversations that took place there.
 These devices were known as laird’s lugs.